Track-Based Triggers for Exotic Signatures: Benchmark model performance

 \subsection{SUEPs}

-Soft-unclustered energy patterns are characterized by events with large multiplicities of diffusely distributed low momentum charged particles.
-Because final state particles are not collimated like Standard Model jets, and events often lack high momentum leptons or photons, SUEPs pose extreme challenges for the trigger.
+Motivated in certain hidden valley models, SUEPs represent a worst case scenario for triggers at hadron colliders~\cite{Knapen_2017,Strassler:2008bv}.
+In SUEP events, low momentum final state particles are not collimated into Standard Model-like jets.
+The most conspicuous feature is a large multiplicity of diffuse low \pt tracks.
+This scenario is very difficult for the trigger to distinguish from pile-up, unless the many soft tracks can be reconstructed and associated to a $pp$-collision of interest.
+As a result, there are currently no constraints on SUEP scenarios from the LHC.

+In SUEP models, a dark SU(N) sector is connected to the Standard Model by a mediator with a mass much greater than the mass splittings amongst the dark sector particles.
+Energy from the production of the mediator is distributed amongst a large multiplicity of light dark hadrons, which decay back to SM particles.
+The 't Hooft coupling of the dark sector, $\lambda_{D} \equiv \alpha_{D} N_{C_{D}}$, where $\alpha_{D}$ is the dark coupling constant and $N_{C_{D}}$ is the number of colors, determines the angular emission of partons during showering.
+In SUEP scenarios this coupling is assumed to be large, and dark mesons are isotropically distributed in the mediator's rest frame.

+SUEP samples are generated in \textsc{Pythia8}~\cite{Sjostrand:2014zea} using the custom plugin described in Ref.~\cite{Knapen_2017}.
+Events are generated assuming a scalar mediator, $\Phi$, with a range of masses: 125 GeV (matching the SM Higgs boson) and then 200 GeV to 1000 GeV in 200 GeV intervals.
+The SUEP shower consists of a large multiplicity of a single flavor of dark mesons with mass $m_{\pi_d} =1$~GeV and temperature $T=1$~GeV.

+In principle, dark mesons may decay to a variety of final state SM particles.
+Possible decay modes include pairs of leptons, hadrons, photons, and light or heavy flavor quarks.
+Decay products may be also be displaced, or the final state may also include undetected dark matter particles.
+For simplicity, this study focuses on a scenaro in which each dark meson decays promptly to a pair of light quarks, $d\bar{d}$.

-Figure~\ref{subfig:suep_pt} shows charged particle transverse momenta for the benchmark models under consideration.
-Final state particles are spherically distributed in the mediator's rest frame, with a momentum spectra described by a Maxwell Boltzman distribution determined by the dark meson mass, $m_{\pi_d}$ and temperature, T. Unlike most BSM scenarios, the \pt spectrum does not depend on the mediator mass.
-Instead, all distributions in Figure~\ref{subfig:suep_pt} are similar in shape and all peak very sharply in the lowest \pt bin.
+Figure~\ref{subfig:suep_pt} shows charged particle transverse momenta for the SUEP benchmark models under consideration.
+Unlike most BSM scenarios, the \pt spectra of final state particles do not depend on the mediator mass, but on the dark meson mass and temperature.
+As a result, all generated momenta distributions are similar in shape, and peak sharply in the lowest \pt bins.

-The number of final state particles depends on mass of the scalar mediator and dark meson mass, $N \sim m_S/m_{\pi_d}$ (see Figure~\ref{subfig:suep_n}).
+The number of final state particles depends on mass of the scalar mediator and dark meson mass, $n \sim m_S/m_{\pi_d}$, as shown in Figure~\ref{subfig:suep_n}.
 For a fixed mediator and dark meson mass, increasing the temperature reduces the number of final state particles and increases their mean momenta, as described in Ref.~\cite{Cesarotti:2020hwb}.

-Dark mesons may decay to a variety of final state Standard Model particles.
-Possible decay modes include pairs of leptons, hadrons, photons, light or heavy flavor quarks.
-Decay product may be also be displaced, or the final state may also include undetected dark matter particles.